Pratt Institute: Degree-granting status and increase in enrollment

-As World War I faced the nation in 1914, Pratt partnered with the United States government to aid the war effort.
-The School of Science and Technology had its own Student Army Training Corps which taught enlistees engineering skills needed for the war.
-Students designed aircraft used in the war and trained pilots.
+As World War I loomed in 1914, Pratt partnered with the United States government to aid the war effort.
+The School of Science and Technology had its own Student Army Training Corps, which taught enlistees engineering skills needed for the war.
+Students designed aircraft used in the war.
 In 1927, mechanical engineering alumnus Donald A. Hall designed the Spirit of Saint Louis, used by Charles Lindbergh in the first transatlantic flight.

-By 1938, most programs at the school had begun offering four-year Bachelor of Science degrees and Pratt transformed itself from a technical school to a college.
-By granting bachelor's degrees, Pratt had to revise its curriculum from two years to four years.
+By 1938, most programs at the school had begun offering four-year Bachelor of Science degrees, and Pratt transformed itself from a technical school to a college.
+By granting bachelor's degrees, Pratt had to revise its curriculum from two years to four.
 The changes also reflected New York State requirements for granting degrees and stricter government and professional licensing regulations for graduates.
 During this decade, the basic program for all Art School students was founded.
-In 1940 Pratt began granting graduate degrees.
+In 1940, Pratt began granting graduate degrees.

-During World War II, Pratt also helped in the war effort as it did during World War I with the engineering school training servicemen before they were deployed.
+During World War II, Pratt's engineering school trained servicemen before they were deployed.
 Students helped to design camouflage for soldiers, buildings, and weapons.
 Following the war, the school saw a large influx of veterans enrolling as part of the GI Bill.

-In the 1940s, the School of Science and Technology changed its name to the School of Engineering and in 1946 established its own honor society with mechanical engineering becoming the most popular major at Pratt.
+In the 1940s, the School of Science and Technology changed its name to the School of Engineering.
+In 1946, it established its own honor society.
+Mechanical engineering became the most popular major at Pratt.

 In 1953, Francis H. Horn became the first president of Pratt who was not a member of the Pratt family.

-Enrollment continued to climb throughout the decade and in 1948 the institute reached an all-time high in attendance with 6,000 students.
+Enrollment continued to climb throughout the decade, and in 1948 the institute reached an all-time high, with 6,000 students.

 By 1950, Pratt had become accredited by the Middle States Association of Colleges and Schools.

 In 1954, the architecture department split from the Engineering School to become its own school.